uncefact/governance/README.md

 ## Implementation Conformance

 * Specifications will follow  [IETF "MUST", "SHOULD" "MAY"](https://www.ietf.org/rfc/rfc2119.txt) language so that it's clear what a conforming implementation means.
 We will also aim to provide free open source conformance testing tools so that you may test your implementations.
-* voluntary comminity support is available via the relevant slack channel and repository issues list.
+* voluntary community support is available via the relevant slack channel and repository issues list.